AyazManiar/Digital-Usage-Analysis/README.md

-# SIN Project — Event Analysis
+# SIN Project — Digital Usage Analysis

-Concise, ready-to-run summary for the SIN project: analysis notebooks, datasets, and visuals.

 ## What this repo contains